uf-mil-archive/getting-started/README.md

 7. Complete
 -----------

-At this point, you can try running the SubjuGator simulator with:
+At this point, you can start a roscore and try running the SubjuGator simulator with:

+    roscore &
     rosrun subsim sim

+The simulator's user interface isn't currently documented (though that should change very soon), so you'll have to either try pressing keys or look at the source.
+One hint: Pressing TAB enables FPS camera mode.